 How to Make Potato Leek Soup

-1. In a large pot, melt the butter over medium heat.
-Add the leeks and garlic to the pot.
+1. In a large pot, melt butter over medium heat.
+Add the leeks and garlic.

-2. Sauté until the leeks are very soft.
+2. Sauté until the leeks are very soft, for about 10 minutes.

 4. Add the broth, thyme, bay leaves, salt, and pepper.
-Bring to a boil.
-Reduce the heat and simmer until the potatoes are very soft.
+Bring it all to a boil.
+Reduce the heat and simmer until the potatoes are very soft, for about 15 minutes.

 5. Remove and discard the thyme sprigs and bay leaves.

-6. Working in batches, purée the soup in a blender until smooth.
+6. Working in batches, purée the soup in a blender or a food processor, or use a hand-held immersion blender in the pot until smooth.

-8. Stir the cream into the potato and leek soup.
-Place over low heat for a few minutes to reheat, if needed.
-Serve garnished with chives and black pepper.
+8. Stir the cream into the pot until well combined.
+Warm the pot over low heat for a few minutes to reheat, if needed.
+Serve potato and leek soup garnished with chives and black pepper.

 Pro Tips for Making This Recipe

-- If you don’t have a blender, you can use a hand-held immersion blender or food processor.
+- Optional blending alternatives.
+If you don’t have a blender, you can also use a hand-held immersion blender or a food processor.
+If using a food processor, be sure to blend in batches as some processors will leak out liquid if over-filled above the top of the processing component.

 Frequently Asked Questions